rimon0/2017331058_V_V_Assignment/README.md

 # 2017331058_V_V_Assignment

-Maven is used as Project Manager.

 The converge rate of Task1 is 73% and Task2 is 77%.

 The result is in "images" folder.

+Apache Maven is used as Project Manager.